IBM-Bluemix-Docs/go/services.md

 ## Adding text-to-speech support
 {: #add-text-to-speech-go}

-You can use the Watson Text-to-Speech service to build Go applications that understand natural-language text input, and convert it into audio.
+You can use the Watson Text to Speech Service to build Go applications that understand natural-language text input, and convert it into audio.

-## Adding visual recognition
+## Adding Visual Recognition
 {: #add-vr-watson-go}

-You can use the Watons Visual Recognition service to build Go applications that understand natural-language input, and respond to users with human-like conversation.
+You can use the Watson Visual Recognition service to build Go applications that understand natural-language input, and respond to users with human-like conversation.